EnainRoflan/py-pingpong-game/README.md

-# py-pingpong-game
-simple ping pong game on python
+This is a simple ping pong game for 2 players made using python(pygame)